AgustinPagotto/AgustinPagotto/README.md

 ### Hi, I'm Agustín 👋

-## I'm a Student, and a Developer!!
+## I'm a System Engineer, and a Developer!!

-- 🌱 I’m currently trying to master Javascript and starting to learn about Front-End Development.
+- 🌱 I’m currently trying to master Ruby on Rails.
 - ⚡ I love to build mobile aplications in React Native.
+I have more than 4 years of experience with it.
 - ⚡ Fun fact: I love to build Custom Mechanical Keyboards.

 ### Connect with me: